akamasine/demo/README.md

 #This is demo code to understand the git\
 Every one say hello world, But no one ask how are you earth\
-so you know what i mean
+so you know what i mean\
+added ssh key in my parrotos